-Completion of this program will lead to a subspecialty code XX54P or XX55N (or XX55N if entered from the Electronics and Computer Program; XX66P or XX66N from the Combat Systems Sciences and Technology Program.)
+Completion of this program will contribute toward the graduates' subspecialty code within his/her designated curriculum.
 The student will also receive an AQD (Additional Qualification Designator) for completion of the TSSE Program.

 Upon award of the subspecialty code and AQD, the officer would be eligible for assignments typical of the P-Code.
 The expectation is that the combination of education and experience would lead to individuals qualified for assignment later in their career to more responsible positions in systems design and acquisition in NAVSEA, SPAWAR and OPNAV, and as Program Managers.